stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

   My descent became swifter rather than slower, and I avoided studying the terrible bas-reliefs and intaglios that had unnerved me.
 All at once I saw an arched opening ahead, and realised that the prodigious staircase had ended at last.
-But with that realisation came horror in mounting magnitude, for before me there yawned a vast vaulted crypt of all-too-familiar outline&mdash;a great circular space answering in every least particular to the carving-lined chamber described in the Zamacona manuscript.
+But with that realisation came horror in mounting magnitude, for before me there yawned a vast vaulted crypt of all-too-familiar outline--a great circular space answering in every least particular to the carving-lined chamber described in the Zamacona manuscript.